Punzo/SlicerAstroApp/README.md

 Introduction
 ------------
-SlicerAstro is an Astronomi (HI) customization of 3DSlicer.
+SlicerAstro is an Astronomy (HI) customization of 3DSlicer with the SlicerAstro [extension](https://github.com/Punzo/SlicerAstro).

 Prerequisites
 -------------